dondowjr/OneNoteTools/README.md

 ## Overview
-This repository contains several VS c# projects that contain handy tools for managing OneNote notebooks.
+This repository contains several VS c# projects that represent handy tools (applications) for managing OneNote notebooks.

 Note: Each project is in its own folder.